rizdaprasetya/mt-alt-doc/en/after-payment/status-cycle.md

 `partial_chargeback` | Transaction is marked to be partially charged back. |

 #### Reversal Case
-\*Note: Known specific to payment methods of Permata Bank Transfer, Mandiri Bill Payment, and Indomaret; In some very rare cases, there is possibility where `settlement` can later changes into `deny`, also known as "Reversal".
-It may happen usually within the span of 1-2 minutes.
-It is caused by reversal triggered by corresponding payment provider (issuing/acquiring bank), due to the nature of their payment networks.
+\*Note: Known specific to payment methods of Permata Bank Transfer, Mandiri Bill Payment, and Indomaret; In some very rare cases, there is a possibility where `settlement` can later change into `deny`, also known as "Reversal".
+It may happen usually within the span of 1-5 minutes.
+It is caused by reversal triggered by the corresponding payment provider (issuing/acquiring bank), due to the nature of their payment networks.
 This status change will trigger [HTTP(s) notification/webhook](/en/after-payment/http-notification.md) from Midtrans to your server.

-The change of status to `deny` means the transaction fund is reversed back to customer, no fund is received on merchant side.
-So merchant should treat the transaction as "not paid" (or rejected) and should not proceed the customer's order (do not deliver the good/service to customer).
+The change of status to `deny` means the transaction fund is reversed back to the customer, no fund is received on the merchant side.
+So merchants should treat the transaction as "not paid" (or rejected) and should not proceed the customer's order (do not deliver the goods/service to the customer).

-The fund will bounce-back to customer's account automatically, but it may takes time depending the process/policy of the payment provider and their chain of networks.
+The fund will bounce-back to the customer's account automatically, but it may take time depending on the process/policy of the payment provider and their chain of networks.
+Customers can be advised to contact the payment provider for the status.

 #### Status When Using Snap API
 <details>